 Dennis Longo, Council

-The skiing at the Florida State Championships this past weekend produced many record setting performances and personal bests for the competitors.
-Our thanks to the members of the Space Coast Water Ski Club, for hosting a great tournament.
+The skiing at the 2021 Florida State Championships presented by Ski Fluid and Action Water Sports and sponsored by Syndicate this past weekend produced many record setting performances and personal bests for the competitors.
+Our thanks to Kyle Eade and the members of the Ski Fluid Water Ski Club, for hosting a great tournament.

-Records set this past weekend were mainly in the mature divisions, but there were many PB’s set by our up and coming younger skiers:
+We had records set this past weekend by our competitors in several age divisions, but there were many PB’s set by our up and coming younger skiers: